District/Travel Participation

 Each head coach will provide a ranking of their team to the Player Agent prior to the evaluation that will serve as guidance for coaches.

-During the evaluation, each of the head coaches in the division is given their own evaluation sheet and will rank the players based on a combination of what each coach has seen throughout the season and at evaluations.
-The coaches will put the kids in order from the best ranked player at number 1 to the lowest ranked player having the highest number.
+During the evaluation, each of the head coaches in the division is given their own evaluation sheet and will rank the players based on a combination of what each coach has seen throughout both the season and evaluations.
+The coaches rank the kids in order from the best player at number 1 to the lowest player having the highest number.
 So, for instance, if there are only 5 players trying out (Tom, Bob, Andrew, Sam and Travis), it would be the coaches' job to put them in order from highest ranked to lowest ranked, 1 being the highest ranked player and 5 being the lowest ranked player.
 The rankings would look like the following:

 1. Tom